 Another remarkable improvement in the D7200 is the sensitivity range.
 This DSLR boasts a native range of ISO 100-25,600 compared to ISO 6400 top range of the D7100.
 Moreover, it comes with Hi BW1 and Hi BW2 that allow you to expand the sensitivity range up to ISO 102400.

-According to Nikon, the D7200 can capture 100 JPEGs or 27 raw files in a single burst.
+According to Nikon, the D7200 can capture 100 JPEGs or 27 raw files (here’s an explanation of raw vs jpeg) in a single burst.
 It is worth noting, however, that these figures refer to smaller 12-bit NEF files.
 They don’t refer to the 14-bit files that are preferred by photographers looking for optimum image quality.

 Like most Nikon DSLRs, the D7200 features Picture Control 2.0, which means it offers seven different Picture Controls.
 One of the most outstanding controls is the Flat mode, which lets you take photos with minimal contrast and optimum dynamic range.
 As a videographer, this feature will make it easier for you to grade and enhance footage.